MdSadiqMd/FlyMate-Flights-Service/README.md

     The Primary Key Model will have `hasMany` which connects to the Foreign Key Model

-    `CASCADE` Means the Update and Delete changes will propagate
+    `CASCADE` Means the Update and Delete changes will propagate that means if we Delete an City then it's coresponding Airports will be deleted

+17. Now sequelize gives us powers to interact directly using code like

+    ```javascript
+    const vijayawada = await City.findByPk(1);
+    await Airport.create({
+      name: "guntur2",
+      code: "VDJ",
+      cityId: 1,
+    });
+    const airportnew = await vijayawada.createAirport({
+      name: "guntur1",
+      code: "VDJ",
+    });
+    const airports = await vijayawada.getAirports();
+    ```

+    The best part we can execute this code without writing `.createAirport()` and `.getAirports()` as these are provided directly by Sequelize for us